Leody Taveras Player Props: Rangers vs. Angels

 Leody Taveras At The Plate

-- Taveras has had an RBI in 14 games this season (26.9%), including seven multi-RBI outings (13.5%).
-He has also driven in three or more of his team's runs in four contests.
+- Taveras has picked up an RBI in 28.3% of his games this season, with more than one RBI in 15.1% of his games.
+He has also produced three or more runs in four contests.

-- He has scored in 46.2% of his games this year, with more than one run scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.